 not leave it on a window sill or in the car.

 Keep this medicine where children cannot reach it.

-They are available in blister packs containing 2 tablets.
+Available in blister packs containing 2 tablets.
+AUST R 160198.

-Each tablet contains 50 mg or 100 mg of sumatriptan (as sumatriptan succinate) as the active ingredient.
+Each tablet contains 50 mg or 100 mg of sumatriptan succinate as the active ingredient.

 colloidal silica anhydrous

 Opadry Pink (50 mg only) which contains hypromellose, polyethylene glycol, titanium

 dioxide, iron oxide red and iron oxide black